The 28 Different Types of Sleeves: A Complete Guide

 Juliet Sleeve

-Juliet Sleeves are very similar in design to a leg of mutton sleeve, with the main difference that It has two parts.
-One part of the sleeve will extend longer at the top, while the other short.
+Juliet Sleeves are very similar in design to the leg of the mutton sleeve, with the main difference being that It has two parts.
+One part of the sleeve will extend longer at the top, while the other is short.
 The upper sleeve area is very full and gathered to a fitted part in the lower arm.
 This style of sleeve is named after Juliet Capulet from Shakespeare's Romeo and Juliet, as it is said that her dress had this type of sleeve.

 Balloon Sleeve

-A balloon sleeve is a type of sleeve that is fitted at the shoulder and upper arm, and then flows out at the elbow, giving it a balloon-like shape.
-This style of sleeve is often seen on dresses and blouses, and can be both casual and formal.
+A balloon sleeve is a type of sleeve that is fitted at the shoulder and upper arm and then flows out at the elbow, giving it a balloon-like shape.
+This style of sleeve is often seen in dresses and blouses and can be both casual and formal.

 Slit Sleeve